 Notable for many collectors, there are multiple Larry Walker rookie cards.
 While the cards from 1990 were produced in enormous quantities, they are still very popular in the collecting world.
 As Walker entered the prime of his career, card companies gave him a more prominent spot.
 He frequently appeared in high-end sets and also started to show up in inserts.
 However, there were challenges in collecting Larry Walker cards.
 Compared to most superstar players from the era, he rarely appeared in autograph products, and his relic cards were late to the game.

 Even with his great career, there have not been many Larry Walker cards since he retired from baseball.
-Still, the popularity of his past cards has increased as his candidacy for the Hall of Fame as gained momentum.
+Still, the popularity of his past cards has increased thanks to a Hall of Fame nod in his final year of eligibility.
 There are numerous collectors who have looped back to find his cards from some of the most popular sets from the 1990s and 2000s.
 The renewed interest in Larry Walker cards has helped him remain a relevant part of the hobby.

 The following guide looks at a few of the key Larry Walker cards.
 This list highlights cards from his entire career, showcasing his very best rookie cards and autographs.

 Bolded sets go directly to detailed product profiles and checklists when available.